Forthcoming and Ongoing:

 My poem on HAWTHORNE in CAESURA

-My poem “Hawthorne, Newlywed, Makes Peace with the River” is forthcoming in the print version of CAESURA, the journal of the Poetry Center San José.
+My poem “Hawthorne, Newlywed, Makes Peace with the River” is out in the print version of CAESURA, the journal of the Poetry Center San José.
 Based on Hawthorne’s journal entries from early in his marriage to Sophia Peabody, the poem traces his fresh inspiration through art and procreation at an Emerson-owned manse by the Concord River.

 THANKS TO SALAMANDER